Central Extensions and Cohomology: -bundles

 \begin{lemma} $p:E \to G$ is an $A$-cover. \end{lemma}

 \begin{proof} It is enough to see that the action of $A$ on $E$ by left translation is even.
 Pick a neighborhood $U$ of $1_E$ so that $U \cap i(A)=\{ 1_E\}$, and a neighborhood $V$ of $1_E$ so that $V V^{-1} \subseteq U$.
-It is clear that for $0_A \neq a \in A$, the intersection $V \cdot a \cap V =\emptyset$. \end{proof}
+It is clear that for $0_A \neq a \in A$, the intersection $V \cdot i(a) \cap V =\emptyset$. \end{proof}

 Let $\ms E=(E,i,p) \in {\bf E}(G,A)$.
-Since $G$ is locally path-connected, so too is $E$, hence $E^\circ$ is open in $E$. \begin{lemma} We have $E=AE^\circ$. \end{lemma}
+Since $G$ is locally path-connected, so too is $E$, hence $E^\circ$ is open in $E$. \begin{lemma} We have $E=E^\circ \cdot i(A)$. \end{lemma}

-\begin{proof} The subgroup $E^\circ$ and each of its cosets are open, hence $E'=AE^\circ$ is an open subgroup of $E$.
-Since $p$ is an open map, the image of each coset of $E'$ is open in $G$.
-Moreover the images of these cosets of $E'$ partition $G$.
+\begin{proof} The subgroup $E^\circ$ and each of its cosets are open, hence $E'=E^\circ \cdot i(A)$ is an open subgroup of $E$.
+Since $p$ is an open map, the image $p(E')$ is an open subgroup of $G$.
 Since $G$ is connected, we have $G=p(E')$, and therefore $E=E'$. \end{proof}

 \begin{prop} Let $\ms E_1,\ms E_2 \in {\bf E}(G,A)$.
 If the projections $p_1: E_1 \to G$ and $p_2:E_2 \to G$ are isomorphic as $A$-covers, then $\ms E_1 \cong \ms E_2$. \end{prop}